 Condo construction in midtown is thriving as many baby boomers have now retired and decided to downsize from a full house to a condo with quick and easy access to shops, restaurants, theatres, etc.

-You can see quite a few historical buildings in midtown Atlanta, including the house of Margaret Mitchell (to the left) who wrote the best selling book ever existed (after Bible and other holy books) called 'Gone With The Wind'.
+You can see quite a few historical buildings in midtown Atlanta, including the house of Margaret Mitchell (to the left) who wrote the best-selling book that ever existed (after the Bible and other holy books) called 'Gone With The Wind'.

 2. Fox Theatre Historic District.